 Some people seem to be just fine even though they abuse alcohol.
 Experts call these people “functional” or “high-functioning" alcoholics

 You can still be one even though you have a great “outside life,” with a job that pays well, home, family, friendships, and social bonds, says Sarah Allen Benton, a licensed mental health counselor and author of Understanding the High-Functioning Alcoholic.
+Learn more about the signs of a high functioning alcoholic.

 Although it’s now officially called “alcohol use disorder,” you’ll still hear a lot of people talking about “alcoholism” or “alcohol abuse.”
 It's a condition that ranges from mild to moderate to severe.
 And it’s all still problem drinking, even if you think it's “mild.”